CLEP / History of the United States II

 Question 7: What ethnic minority was affected by the Exclusion Act of 1882?

-1. The Japanese
+1. The Italians

 2. The Irish

-3. The Italians
+3. The Chinese

-4. The Chinese
+4. The Japanese

-Correct Answer: D. The Chinese
+Correct Answer: C. The Chinese

 Explanation: The Chinese were prohibited from entering the US due to the Exclusion Act of 1882.
 In the second half of the 19th century, Chinese immigrants began to settle on the east coast of the US as a result of wars and famine in mainland China.
 Their language and culture singled them out for discrimination on a federal level.